So You Wanna Start a Winery?

 - Buy used big- dollar items when you can support them locally.
 Buy new when you cannot.
 The warranty will serve you well.

-- Cheap bottles.
+- Common ("Cheap") bottles.
 This will enable less change parts in bottling, normal, off- the- shelf capsules, corks, less freight charges for the lighter glass, etc.

 - Put a nice label and a nice capsule over your natural/ natural- based closure.
 Don't agree?
 Here is where you will find a compelling argument.